In-Situ Tweedie Discrete Diffusion Models: Introduction

-Our key contributions are summarized as follows: \begin{itemize}[label=\textbullet] \item We propose \textbf{ADD}, an authentic discrete diffusion framework that preserves the essential principles of generative diffusion while operating entirely in the one-hot space. \item We introduce a timestep-conditioned cross-entropy loss that directly supervises categorical predictions, avoiding the smoothing effects of MSE and ensuring the mutually exclusive nature of discrete outputs. \item We design an iterative refinement mechanism that starts from Gaussian-corrupted one-hot vectors and progressively denoises them through $\arg\max$-based discretization and reduced-noise feedback. \item We evaluate ADD on both classification and text generation (e.g., image captioning) as representative discrete generation tasks, achieving excellent performance with minimal sampling steps, and perform comprehensive ablation studies to isolate the contribution of each component. \end{itemize}
+Our key contributions are summarized as follows: \begin{itemize}[label=\textbullet] \item We propose TDD, a discrete diffusion framework that preserves Tweedie's formulation while operating entirely within one-hot space-hence ``in-situ''. \item We introduce a timestep-conditioned cross-entropy loss that directly supervises categorical predictions, avoiding the smoothing effects of MSE and enforcing mutual exclusivity among discrete outputs. \item We design an iterative refinement mechanism that starts from Gaussian-corrupted one-hot vectors and progressively denoises them via $\argmax$-based discretization and reduced-noise feedback. \item We evaluate TDD on classification and text generation benchmarks, achieving strong performance with minimal sampling steps and providing extensive ablations to isolate component effects. \end{itemize}